 While all of these measures provide some insight, the question remains about how to make sense of it all and to build a marketing strategy.
 One thing is for sure – the future is digital.
 Here are the three actions a marketer should take:

 The first is getting, and using, the right data to underpin your strategy.
 What sources can you tap into to understand where markets and customers are right now?
 How can you use data to get a fuller picture of how customer needs might evolve in order to anticipate what messages and offers you should be sending in the future?
 Utilizing an Economic Resilience Index, as well as a variety of rich Data Source variables overlaid with the current COVID-19 cases, Merkle built a set of dashboards to drive foundational insight into the impact of the crisis in the US.

 2. Focus on the experience and make it digital

 Second, we need to understand how customer behavior will change and evolve.
 It’s one thing for a state to reopen or to open shuttered branches, it’s another for a customer to feel comfortable and be ready to engage.
 Even within a market, different customer segments will respond differently.

 While we’ve all been impacted by COVID-19 on some level, the financial impacts haven’t been even.
 Banks are in a unique situation to assess the customer impact…and more importantly, to help customers navigate their personal situations.

 The third action we need to take is to build unique messaging approaches – what tone should I use for different markets and segments?
 What products should I be featuring … should I be featuring lending or deposit products?
 And, how should I deliver those messages across owned channels, paid media, email, direct mail, etc.?
 Agile Structure allows organizations to act faster and more dynamically, adapting to changes and opportunities in the market and technology.
 It’s no surprise that only the strongest, most resilient companies are leading the charge.

-Want to learn more on agile marketing?
-Check out our case study with GM here.
+Want to learn more?
+Check out our case study on agile marketing here.